Howlinmoon/BlackNovaBot/README.md

 2016/10/04 - Bot now will examine whether or not it has existing trade routes If it does, it determines which one is the closest - and then jumps to it.

+2016/10/05 - Fixed a bug in the text input routine where it was not properly clearing already filled in text Implemented executing a trade route the initial time, and optionally multiple times

+Now need to investigate the skill level price thresholds.